ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/overview.markdown

 #### Timestamps

 {INFO: }
-A single `DateTime` timestamp marks each entry in a millisecond precision.
+A single `DateTime` timestamp marks each entry in millisecond precision.
 {INFO/}

 Timestamps are always indicated using [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).

 Timestamps, and therefore time series entries, are always ordered **by time**, from the oldest timestamp to the newest.
-E.g. in a heartrate time series, timestamps would indicate the time in which each heartrate measurement has been taken.
+E.g. in a heart rate time series, timestamps would indicate the time in which each heart rate measurement has been taken.

 ---